 Now, whenever the dog is pulling, it becomes a cue for the dog to give in to the pressure!

-This game is really simple.
-Just count out loud, “One, two, three.”
+- As you’re walking, count out loud, “One, two, three.”

-Right when you say “three”, give your pup a treat.
+- Right when you say “three”, give your pup a treat.
 Start out just delivering treats right to your pup’s mouth until he gets it that treats come when you say three.

 Once you have established the game, your dog should understand that when you start counting, treats are coming, and will be there when you say “three,” and you can use this when you go to someplace more exciting.
 Just make sure you have plenty of treats ready for training!

 With this technique, you’ll basically begin playing a game of red light, green light with your dog!